 I know, and I thought high school drama was bad.

 If you look closely at the various tiers of the fountain, you can see that they go from people to people changing, and finally, on the last level, they are full-blown frogs.

 After a two hour tour of the gardens, we were supposed to be given our tickets for the chateau, which we could roam at our leisure, and our ticket for the train home.
 However, while we got to bypass the three hour long lines that the rest of those visiting Versailles were on, the palace actually lost our tickets to enter for about 35-40 minutes, an eternity when it’s 97 degrees.
 And yes, I did get the world’s worst sunburn on my back, which eventually led to the world’s most awkward tan line..but I digress.

 I’d compare walking through the palace to sitting in morning commuter traffic.
-On one hand, you’re moving so slowly you have time to look around, yet on the other hand, the 27 people on each side of you make it hard to see everything that you’d like to see.
 But still the palace was marvelous, and I was glad I had the experience to see it.
 Naturally, everyone went crazy once we made it to the Hall of Mirrors, but my favorite picture came from a completely empty spot I stumbled upon while making my way to the exit.